PhantomPWR/pp4-alloy-caddy/README.md

 ### Remaining Features to Implement
 - **Bulk-Import Data** - At the moment, the database is populated with manually entered sample data.
 As there are thousands of alloys listed in the spreadsheet, the data should be normalised and functionality for importing created.
+- **Display On Mobile** - HTML tables are notorious for being hard to implement on smaller screens - even with Bootstrap's table-responsive class.
+The next iteration of the app will address this by using a different method of data display - likely react.js.

 ##### [back to top](#table-of-contents)
 ---